eecs281staff/l00-template/ABOUT.md

 ### Document Structure

-Labs have multiple sections that should be labeled with uppercase alpha descriptors followed by a colon and a short title (eg. "Part A: Feedback Form", "Part B: Handwritten Problem", etc.).
+Labs have multiple sections that should be labeled with uppercase alpha descriptors followed by a colon and a short title, beginning with "Part A:
+Handwritten Problem (5)".
 Each of these sections should be level two headings (##), and together give students a complete high-level overview of the lab's requirements.
-Each section should start with a level three heading (###) that gives the point value "15 Points" or "UNGRADED" for that section.
+Display the number of points each section is worth in parentheses, after the title.
+If a section is not worth points then follow the title with "(UNGRADED)", but each section must display its contribution the lab grade.

 To keep things clean visually, do not include any other level two headers, and keep any additional level three headers out of the table of contents: